-Investments in wind farms in Serbia could reach 700MEUR2.
-November 2012. / News Serbia Energy
+Investments in wind farms in Serbia could reach 700MEUR, News Serbia Energy

 Serbia could attract around 700 million Euros of investment only by constructing wind farms in the next three years, provided that the government does not reduce the feed-in tariffs, which currently stand at 9.5 euro cents per kilowatt-hour.

 There are investors working in Serbia on their projects for a few years and, if feed-in tariffs with which it is possible to finance these projects get adopted, the construction could begin as early as next year.

 For example, the fact that Serbian Wind Energy Association, whose members are Continental Wind Serbia (CWS), MK Fintel Wind, Energowind, Electrawinds and WindVision, wants to invest up to 1.5 billion Euros in the next five or six years in wind farms with installed capacity of over 1,000 W, can tell us that substantial investment in wind farms are in sight if the Serbian government does not reduce this kind of incentive.